creativelayer/eliza/packages/client-remx/README.md

 TODO:
 - [ ] Set up a production environment to run the agent
-- [ ] if the process runs for more than 1 hour our auth token expires and we need to re-authenticate
+- [ ] Avoid commenting on moments that have already been commented on.
+Perhaps if already liked by us then skip further actions
 - [ ] Add a process that checks the balance periodically and if the balance is low, ask for more funds somehow
       - run hourly and check if the balance is sufficient for 100 tips of $1 in the next 24 hours.
       - if not, ask for more funds
       - if yes, do nothing
-- [ ] Avoid commenting on moments that have already been commented on.
-Perhaps if already liked by us then skip further actions
 - [ ] Set up a twitter client for the agent
 - [ ] Add support for videos
     - see https://cookbook.openai.com/examples/gpt_with_vision_for_video_understanding